varshaprasad96/operator-marketplace/README.md

 # Marketplace Operator
 Marketplace is a conduit to bring off-cluster operators to your cluster.
+Modified the code to create custom endpoint, but use the exposeMetrics() and createServiceMonitor() functions of the sdk.

 ## Prerequisites
 In order to deploy the Marketplace Operator, you must: